-An effective internal communications strategy will need to make use of a few channels, but before wasting time sending emails no one will read make sure you know your audience.
+An effective internal communications strategy will need to use a few channels, but before wasting time sending emails, no one will read, make sure you know your audience.

 If the company uses Microsoft Teams, why not start a poll or send a survey?